Red-Portal/red-portal.github.io/_posts/2022-12-11-red_herring.md

 Here, $$p(\theta \mid \mathcal{D})$$ automatically takes the *parameter uncertainty* into account, essentially regularizing the prediction.
 Thus, Assuming the model is sound, fully Bayesian predictions should improve the predictive accuracy compared to naive point estimates.
 Personally, whenever a non-Bayesian model receives the Bayesian treatment, I expect the **predictive accuracy to improve**.
-In general, I don't care about the predictive accuracy, I just expect those numbers to go up!
+In general, I don't care about the predictive uncertainty, I just expect those numbers to go up!

-For modern deep neural networks, it took some time to figure out whetehr such improvement would be obtained.
+For modern deep neural networks, it took some time to figure out whether such improvement would be obtained.
 Indeed, with the computational power of Google, Andrew G. Wilson's group has shown that convolutional neural networks achieve better predictive performance {% cite izmailov_what_2021 --file references %}.

+## Conclusions
 Nonetheless, conformal prediction seem to be a promising approach for obtaining predictive uncertainty estimates.
 And this is fine!
-Bayesian machine learning has its own agenda.
+Bayesian machine learning has its unique agenda.

 References